 Well, if it made us feel more comfortable and was easier, then we probably would.
 I mean, really.
-Do you wake up every single morning and remember to thank God first thing that he cancelled your debt?
+Do you wake up every single morning and remember to thank God first thing that he canceled your debt?
 Paid for your sins?
 Wiped your slate clean?

 But my humanity and forgetfulness do not excuse my sinfulness and my lack of devotion to a risen Lord.
-No, what should really be going on is a daily observance of Resurrection Day in my heart: Christ died for me.
+So, what should really be going on is a daily observance of Resurrection Day in my heart: Christ died for me.
 Now, how will I live for him TODAY?

-“What marriage has done for me is hold up a mirror to my sin.
+Many Christian teachers have noted recently how singles in the church especially find this especially hard.
+We don’t have the up-close-and-personal contact that spouses have with each other, even our roommates don't see our true selves all the time.
+In Sacred Marriage, author Gary Thomas writes, “What marriage has done for me is hold up a mirror to my sin.
 It forces me to face myself honestly and consider my character flaws, selfishness, and anti-Christian attitudes, encouraging me to be sanctified and cleansed and to grow in godliness.”

 But what will it take for that to happen?
 How can we learn to die to self?
 With 1 Corinthians 15:56-58 as our guide, we can learn to live out every day in light of Resurrection Day.
 Here are seven ways to get started …

-‘I have been crucified with Christ and I no longer live, but Christ lives in me.
+"I have been crucified with Christ and I no longer live, but Christ lives in me.
 The life I live in the body, I live by faith in the Son of God, who loved me and gave himself for me.
-I do not set aside the grace of God, for if righteousness could be gained through the law, Christ died for nothing!’
+I do not set aside the grace of God, for if righteousness could be gained through the law, Christ died for nothing!"
 (Gal.
 2:20-21)